Felipe Massa can safely lay claim to coming closer to winning the Formula 1 World Championship than anyone else.

 But the Brazilian hasn’t exactly hidden from challenges down the years.
 During eight seasons at Ferrari, Massa had the unenviable task of partnering Michael Schumacher, Kimi Raikkonen and Fernando Alonso at their peak.
 He has spent the last three years with Williams Martini Racing, for whom he scored his 41st F1 podium at the 2015 Italian Grand Prix.

 Massa made his Race Of Champions debut in 2004 and returned 12 months later.
 But it would be another decade before the popular Brazilian graced the ROC arena again in London.
-This year he rejoins Tony Kanaan at Team Brazil - a combination that made it as far as the semi-finals in 2004.
+He then returned in Miami to rejoin Tony Kanaan at Team Brazil - a combination that made it as far as the semi-finals in 2004.

 Runner-up in the 2008 FIA Formula 1 World Championship